 Where is that?

-I have never heard about it.
+I have never heard of it.

 It’s far but in the northern part of the city.